dimaslanjaka/source-posts/2018/11/make-blog-homepage-look-different.md

 date: 2018-11-24T04:39:00.000+07:00
 description: Sometimes we as the blog owner was bored to see the look of the blog, one of them post view on the homepage.
-excerpt: Sometimes we as the blog owner was bored to see the look of the blog, one of them post view on the homepage.
 lang: en
 photos:
   - https://res.cloudinary.com/dimaslanjaka/image/fetch/https://3.bp.blogspot.com/-kz6KVIcdKck/WPL9AYym7FI/AAAAAAAAqqI/lqIph6SjXNUJEm0vW6p6HHi0AhV2n1FNwCLcB/w1100/Untitled-1_1.jpg
-subtitle: Sometimes we as the blog owner was bored to see the look of the blog, one of them post view on the homepage.
 tags:
   - css
   - blogger